 - On the Secrets details page, scroll down to the Rotation configuration section.
-The Rotation status is Enabled and the Rotation schedule is cron(0 3 ?
-1/1 2#2 *).
-The ARN of your Lambda function being used for your custom rotation is displayed.
+The Rotation status is Enabled and the Rotation schedule is rate(4 hours).
+The name of your Lambda function being used for rotation is displayed.

-You have now successfully stored a secret to meet your rotation requirements using the interactive Schedule expression builder.
-This option is easy to use with no prior knowledge of cron expressions required.
+You have now successfully stored a secret using the interactive schedule expression builder.
+This option provides a simple mechanism to configure rotation windows, and does not require expertise with cron expressions.

-In use case 2, we will be using schedule expression to directly enter a cron expression, to achieve a more complex rotation interval.
+In the next example, we will be using the schedule expression option to directly enter a cron expression, to achieve a more complex rotation interval.

+Configuring complicated rotation windows for secrets may be more effective using the schedule expression option, rather than the schedule expression builder.
 The schedule expression option allows you to directly enter a cron expression using a string of six inputs.
-Cron expressions provide more flexibility when defining a rotation schedule which may not fit into the constraints of the Schedule expression builder feature.
+Directly entering cron expressions provides more flexibility when defining a rotation schedule that is more complex.

-Let’s suppose you have another secret in your organization which does not need to be rotated as frequently as the others.
-Consequently, you’ve been asked to set up rotation for the last Sunday of every quarter, during the off-peak hours of 1:00 AM to 4:00 AM UTC to avoid application downtime.
-Due to the complex nature of the requirements, you will need to use schedule expression option to write a cron job to achieve your use case.
+Let’s suppose you have another secret in your organization which does not need to be rotated as frequently as others.
+Consequently, you’ve been asked to set up rotation for every last Sunday of the quarter and during the off-peak hours of 1:00 AM to 4:00 AM UTC to avoid application downtime.
+Due to the complex nature of the requirements, you will need to use the schedule expression option to write a cron job to achieve your use case.